-Today i had the pleasure and unusual responsibility to be skipper of the day.
-After thinking long and hard about the perfect wake up song i settled on “in the jungle, the mighty jungle’ from the Lion King, after all who’s not happy after hearing that song!
-After breakfast and clean up everyone separated into their respective groups for the morning.
-Max, Madz, Emily, Henry and Bee completed the final skill on their open water course with Smudge.
-They are all now certified open water divers.
-Over the next few days the other students hope to also finish their final skills.
-When i asked Henry how he felt he said he was very proud and excited to complete the certificate and looked forward to many more dives.
+Today I had the pleasure and unusual responsibility to be the skipper of the day.
+After thinking long and hard about the perfect wake-up song, I settled on “in the jungle, the mighty jungle’ from the Lion King.
+After all, who’s not happy after hearing that song!
+After breakfast and clean-up, everyone separated into their respective groups for the morning.
+Max, Madz, Emily, Henry, and Bee completed the final skill on their open water course with Smudge.
+They are all now certified, open water divers.
+Over the next few days, the other students hope to also finish their final skills.
+When I asked Henry how he felt, he said he was very proud and excited to complete the certificate and looked forward to many more dives.

-At the same time half of the certified divers (Robbie, Fin and Ian) completed a skill dive with Amy.
-They had to complete an underwater assault like course and said it was really fun.
-They even had an under water running race on the bottom of the sea and Amy won, much to the disappointment of all the guys.
-For their second dive of the day Danar and Zac joined them to do an under water naturalist dive, which focuses on the marine life around the coral.
-Several crabs and garden eels where spotted hiding under rocks and in the sand.
+At the same time, half of the certified divers (Robbie, Fin, and Ian) completed a skill dive with Amy.
+They had to complete an underwater assault-like course and said it was really fun.
+They even had an underwater running race on the bottom of the sea, and Amy won, much to the disappointment of all the guys.
+For their second dive of the day, Danar and Zac joined them to do an underwater naturalist dive, which focuses on the marine life around the coral.
+Several crabs and garden eels were spotted hiding under rocks and in the sand.

 The crew is working on several different research project for Oceanography.
-One group is studying the coral in the Maldives and surveyed a number areas to see if there is bleaching happening or Damage from tourism.
-Another is comparing the levels of plankton in the different Atolls, so needs to take numerous water samples and examine it under a microscope.
-Another group that is keeping a keen eye on water samples , hypothesize that increased levels of oxygenated water containing nitrates and phosphates.
+One group was studying the coral in the Maldives and surveyed a number of areas to see if there is bleaching happening or Damage from tourism.
+Another is comparing the levels of plankton in the different Atolls, so one needs to take numerous water samples and examine them under a microscope.
+Another group that is keeping a keen eye on water samples hypothesizes that increased levels of oxygenated water containing nitrates and phosphates.
 They believe these levels will increase as we approach more densely populated areas.
-The bio-fouling group have been examining the hull in severalareas and depths to see what is growing on the under side of the boat.
-Lastly the pollution Group have been recording sightings of waste they see or find, identify it if possible and record its location.
-Like the others they hypothesize this will increase when nearer denselypopulated areas or after big storms.
+The bio-fouling group has been examining the hull in several areas and depths to see what is growing on the underside of the boat.
+Lastly, the pollution Group has been recording sightings of waste they see or find, identify it if possible, and record its location.
+Like the others, they hypothesize this will increase when nearer densely populated areas or after big storms.

-in the evening the crew had leadership class where they discussed the importance of mindfulness in leadership.
-The class was lead by Gillian and Danar who choose the discussion points and chaired the class.
-Tomorrowwill be our last day in Male before provisioning and heading off on passage to the Seychelles.
-The excitementis brewing already.
+In the evening, the crew had a leadership class where they discussed the importance of mindfulness in leadership.
+The class was lead by Gillian and Danar, who choose the discussion points and chaired the class.
+Tomorrow will be our last day in Male before provisioning and heading off on passage to the Seychelles.
+The excitement is brewing already.